dianab03/ZFrac-NN/MIDTERM_PROGRESS_REPORT.md

 | Magnetic Tile Defect | 72.91% | 97.54% | 2.8s | 366.2s | **129× faster** |

 **Key observations:**
-- ZFrac trains **100-150× faster** than CNNs across all datasets
+- ZFrac trains **100x faster** than CNNs across all datasets
-- On the defect detection dataset (KolektorSDD), ZFrac achieved **90.16% accuracy** - very competitive with much less compute
+- On the defect detection dataset (KolektorSDD), ZFrac achieved **90.16% accuracy** which is very competitive with much less compute
-- CNN still wins on raw accuracy, but at a massive computational cost
+- CNN still wins on raw accuracy, but at greater computational cost

 ### 4.3 Similarity Analysis (Do CNNs Learn Fractals?)